sligara7/navigation_project/README.md

 ### Introduction

 For this project, you will train an agent to navigate (and collect yellow bananas!) in a large, square world.
+This project will make use of a Deep Q-Network (DQN).

 ![Trained Agent][image1]